Sasha Borissenko: Which mid-tier law firms took Covid-19 coronavirus wage subsidy and how they're coping

 It would be unfair to simply focus on the top-tier law-firms , and their at-times problematic exploits.
 It's time to look at the mid-tier firms and where they're at in terms of Covid-19.
 I've identified them according to the New Zealand Law Awards category, which seems arbitrary at the best of times.
 Nevertheless:

-Cavell Leitch, Harkness Henry, Neilsons Lawyers didn't respond to my queries, and Anthony Harper politely declined to contribute to the column.
-According to Work and Income, Cavell Leitch took up the wage subsidy to the value of $556,708.80 for 80 employees; Harkness Henry was paid $288,213.60 for 41 employees; and was paid a whopping $896,870.40 for 130 employees.
+Cavell Leitch, Harkness Henry and Neilsons Lawyers didn't respond to my queries, and Anthony Harper politely declined to contribute to the column.
+According to Work and Income, Cavell Leitch took up the wage subsidy to the value of $556,708.80 for 80 employees; Harkness Henry was paid $288,213.60 for 41 employees; Neilsons Lawyers received $113,844 for 17 employees and Anthony Harper was paid a whopping $896,870.40 for 130 employees.

 Read More